SolidX

 • Node not found -> Verify the node ID passed to updateNodeAttributes exists in the layout tree.

-• Nothing happens on change -> Confirm onFieldChange is mapped and handler checks the correct field name.
+• Nothing happens on change -> Confirm onFieldChange is mapped and the handler checks the correct field name.

 See Also